Elevating Rooftop Solar Safety: a Call for Enhanced Fire Standards in the UK

 Current Fire Safety Standards

 Currently, fire safety for rooftop solar systems in the UK is governed by guidelines such as RC62 from RISCAuthority.
 This document assists insurers and installers in assessing fire risks, emphasizing the importance of avoiding combustible materials and maintaining adequate ventilation to prevent fire propagation.
-Furthermore, the recently updated BS EN 15725:2023 standard mandates comprehensive testing of in-roof solar PV systems, addressing regulatory gaps concerning PV modules as electrical devices.
+Furthermore, the recently updated BS EN 15725:2023 standard mandates comprehensive evaluation of in-roof solar PV systems, addressing regulatory gaps concerning PV modules as electrical devices.
 This regulatory framework aims to provide a more effective safety net for installations.

 - RC62 provides risk assessments for installers and insurers.

-- BS EN 15725:2023 emphasizes full system testing for safety compliance.
+- BS EN 15725:2023 emphasizes full system evaluation for safety compliance.

 - The MCS scheme ensures certification of components to prevent fire risks.